 In today’s tough business environment, saving every penny and avoiding unnecessary costs can determine whether or not your doors stay open.
 Plus, we also know that workplace accidents happen.
 It’s not a matter of IF an accident will happen, it’s just a matter of when that accident will happen.

-Below are the best ways to save money on your Workers Compensation insurance.
-Each of these strategies are important.
-However, in our experience, #1, #9 and #10 will have the most impact in saving you time and money.
+Below are some of the best ways to save money on your Workers Compensation insurance.
+Each of these strategies is important.
+However, in our experience, #1, #8, and #9 will have the most impact in saving you time and money.

 1. Shop & Compare…Every Year!

 If you are serious about saving money on your insurance costs every year, you must shop and compare.
 Every year there are new carriers entering into the California Workers Comp marketplace and your existing broker may not have access to some of these new options.

 To help ensure you are not missing out on any new options, make sure that your broker is a CIS (Construction Insurance Specialist).
 If your broker is not showing you 2 to 3 options every year and simply auto-renewing you with your existing policy, you may be paying more than you need to.